 At Land Signal, we assist with construction and renovation permits, as well as Garden House and Laneway Suite designs.
 Let our experts guide you through every step.

-Understanding the Sign By-law
+Understanding the Toronto Sign By-law

-- Sign size
+- Sign sizes and dimensions

-- Sign height and placement
+- Heights and placement on properties

-- Illumination
+- Illumination and lighting standards

 First Party Sign